SEGH/google-scripts/README.md

 ## sendStudentEmailBlast

-Modify with personal email in email list (to receive a copy of email if desired), and calendly link and name in html message.
+Modify with personal email in email list (to receive a copy of email if desired), calendly link, name in html message, and 'from' field in sendEmail method options.

 Must have a group of contacts that matches the getContactGroup argument.
 The function will send an email with those contacts as bcc recipients and cc Central Tutor Support.